Tarasovk49/Nuclesome_interactom/README.md

 # Nuclesome_interactom
 **Part of a project dedicated to establishment of interactions of histones and non-nucleosome proteins.**

 Establish interactions of human histones with human non-nucleosome proteins based on homology of these proteins to those derived from emdb and pdb for other species.
-Human homologues to non-human protein complexes from emdb and pdb pose as potential human interactors to be investigated in future research.
+Human homologues to non-human protein complexes from emdb and pdb pose as potential human interactors to be investigated in future.

 ## Files
 1. *pdb_list.csv* - list of pdb structures containing histones obtained during previous work.